Why Do We Share Data

 Who Uses The Data We Collect

-There are four broad groups of people with whom we share data.
+There are four broad groups of people with whom we share data, including Personal Data.

 The Community – This group is you and your fellow patients on the site.
-You share data through your profile and the various social components on the site.
+You share data, including possibly Personal Data, through your profile and the various social components on the site.
 By sharing your data others can learn from it.

 PatientsLikeMe – We use the data you provide internally, both to improve our services and to conduct our own research.

 Our Partners – PatientsLikeMe frequently partners with other institutions to conduct research.
-These partners include, but are not limited to, universities, pharmaceutical companies, and the US Food and Drug Administration (FDA).
-One key group of partners are the other members of the Digital Life Alliance – like minded companies who work closely with PatientsLikeMe to change healthcare around the globe.
+These Partners include, but are not limited to: universities, pharmaceutical companies, hospital systems, insurance companies, and regulatory bodies (including the US Food and Drug Administration – i.e. the FDA).
+One key group of Partners are the other members of the Digital Life Alliance — like-minded digital health, science, and technology companies who work closely with PatientsLikeMe to improve health and healthcare around the globe.

-Vendors – We also contract with various service providers for business and technical operations like e-mail delivery, site hosting, marketing, help desk support and others.
+Vendors – We also contract with various service providers for business and technical services like e-mail delivery, site hosting, marketing, help desk support, and others.

 Details of how these different groups use our data is provided below.